 - Heat olive oil in a flat pan and add the blended mix to it.
 Cook for 15 to 20 seconds and serve immediately.

-- You can add other pureed/mashed vegetables, like pumpkin, green peas, green beans, and butternut squash.
+- You can add other pureed/mashed vegetables, like carrots, pumpkin, green peas, green beans, and butternut squash.

 2. Black bean soup

-Black bean soup is a nutrient-dense, soulful, and appetizing recipe for babies aged eight months and older.
+Black bean soup is a nutrient-dense, packed with folate, potassium, vitamin B6, soulful, packed with flavor and appetizing recipe for babies aged eight months and older.

 You will need: